Huron Valley State Bank: Loan Centers, Financial Centers and ATMs

 In June 2012, the bank's former Main Street Lending Center was opened at 522 North Main Street in Milford.
 The center was located across the street from the original branch on Main Street between the Flat Iron Building and Commerce Road.

+In September 2017, the bank opened its first freestanding ATM.
+The machine was positioned in the parking lot in front of Holden’s Party Store across from the entrance of Kensington Metropark.
+The original ATM at that location was initially attached to the storefront of Holden's and was subsequently destroyed by a fire that occurred in the store on September 2, 2015.

-In August 2018, the bank opened its newest facility.
-The Financial Center is located directly behind Holden’s Party Store and adjacent to Baker’s of Milford.
-The branch now houses part of the bank’s lending and the entirety of its operations activities.
+In August 2018, the bank opened its newest facility, the Financial Center.
+The Financial Center is located directly behind Holden’s Party Store.
+This branch was purposed to house the bank’s lending and operations activities.

-In May 2023, the bank expanded outside of Oakland County for the first time into neighboring Wayne County with its Plymouth Loan Center.
-The branch is located in the downtown area at 706 South Main Street, at the corner of Linden Street and Main Street.
+In May 2023, the bank expanded outside of Oakland County into neighboring Wayne County with the former Plymouth Loan Center.
+The branch was located in the downtown area, near the corner of Linden Street and Main Street.

-Milford Road ATM Re-Opening

-In September 2017, the bank hosted a re-opening ceremony for its first freestanding ATM.
-The replacement machine was positioned in the parking lot in front of Holden’s Party Store across from the entrance of Kensington Metropark and Dairy Queen.

-The original ATM at that location was initially attached to the storefront of Holden's Party Store and was subsequently destroyed by a fire that occurred in the store on September 2, 2015.